UkoeHB/Seraphis/README.md

 Seraphis is a privacy-focused transaction protocol for p2p electronic cash systems (e.g. cryptocurrencies).

+- [Seraphis paper](https://raw.githubusercontent.com/UkoeHB/Seraphis/master/seraphis/Seraphis-0-0-17.pdf) (in-progress draft): the core protocol abstraction.
+- Jamtis paper (WIP): an instantiation of Seraphis.

-Browsers with built-in PDF readers (e.g. recent versions of Firefox) can display the most recent PDF [with this link](https://raw.githubusercontent.com/UkoeHB/Seraphis/master/Seraphis-0-0-16.pdf).
-Note that non-supporting browsers may automatically download the PDF if you click the link.
+Browsers with built-in PDF readers (e.g. recent versions of Firefox) will display the above PDFs.
+Non-supporting browsers may automatically download the PDFs if you click the links.

 *License*